odoo/owl/doc/reference/slots.md

 </div>
 ```

+### Default content

-Default content: slots can define a default content, in case the parent did not define them:
+Slots can define a default content, in case the parent did not define them:

 ```xml
 <div t-name="Parent">